Kamp Koral: SpongeBob's Under Years: Background and development

 According to Vincent Waller, the idea for Kamp Koral originated in flashback scenes from The SpongeBob Movie: Sponge on the Run (2020).
 Having worked on the original show for years, Waller calculated the hierarchy of the camp and the ages of the characters (albeit, younger).
 Marc Ceccarelli helped develop the new characters and new locations.
-In October 2018, on one of Brian Robbins' first days as the president of Nickelodeon, he "decided to put a room together and really look at what the SpongeBob universe looks like."
-According to Robbins, "out of that came the Kamp Koral idea and actually a couple of other ideas."
+In October 2018, on one of Brian Robbins' first days as the president of Nickelodeon, he "decided to put a room together and really look at what the SpongeBob universe looks like".
+According to Robbins, "out of that came the Kamp Koral idea and actually a couple of other ideas".

 Announcement

 On February 14, 2019, it was announced that an unnamed spinoff of SpongeBob SquarePants was in the works at Nickelodeon.
 On June 4, 2019, it was announced that a CG-animated spinoff of SpongeBob SquarePants under the working title of Kamp Koral was officially green-lit with an initial order of 13 episodes.
-In response to news of the series, Paul Tibbitt criticized its announcement Twitter the next day, stating, "I do not mean any disrespect to my colleagues who are working on this show.
+In response to news of the series, Paul Tibbitt criticized its announcement on Twitter the next day, stating, "I do not mean any disrespect to my colleagues who are working on this show.
 They are good people and talented artists.
 But this is some greedy, lazy executive-ing right here, and they ALL know full well Steve [Hillenburg] would have HATED this.
 Shame on them."

 On February 19, 2020, the show was officially titled as Kamp Koral: SpongeBob's Under Years.
 It was also announced that the voice cast from SpongeBob SquarePants would return for the spinoff series.
-A sneak peek of the series aired during the Bears-Saints NFL wildcard game on January 10, 2021 on Nickelodeon.
+A sneak peek of the series aired during the Bears-Saints NFL wildcard game on January 10, 2021, on Nickelodeon.

 On March 4, 2021, it was announced that an additional 13 episodes had been ordered, bringing the series total to 26 episodes.
-On August 11, 2021, the series was renewed for a second season of 13 episodes.
+In August 2021, the series was renewed for a 13-episode second season.